digiron/hype/docs/dev_setup.md

 7. liquibase will run as part of spring boots lifecycle
 8.

-## backend details

 ## frontend details
 _from the frontend directory_
 `npm start`
 1. uses **react-scripts** to build a debuggable run a development instance of a webpack server
 2. todo: introduce storybook for local component development
 3. todo: introduce mock http responses for faster iteration on tests
    1. spike: use contracts from java project to generate

+## troubleshooting
+1. sticky DB?
+Try: ` docker compose down -v mysql-db`